 It’s even more complicated when your sales team rejects a lead.
 What happens then?
 How do you nurture them back “knowing what you know now”?

 Finally, you have most likely been saddled by a marketing automation system AND a separate CRM system.
 Regardless of what anyone says, we guarantee that the integration is finicky or pretty dismal at best.
 Everyone is happy in isolation with their kingdoms, unless you look at the end to end process of how you qualify and nurture leads.

 The Solution to a Good Marketing Qualified Lead

 We think the biggest problem underlying all of this that we are failing to give an opportunity to our marketing team to actually qualify a lead properly to the Marketing Qualified Lead status before handing over to sales.
 This implies that the marketing team (or the SDR / inside sales team) must be able to interact with the prospect with something more than just emails.

 Here is how you would empower both your marketing and sales teams with Evalinator:

-- Create an interactive assessment – this is basically a maturity model quiz aligned with your sales offers.
+- Create interactive content – this is basically an assessment aligned with your sales offers.
 For example a marketing agency might have something like, “Is your SEO cutting it for you?”.
 A technology services company might create “Are you maximizing the time of your data scientists?” or “Is your data strategy up to the mark?”.
 A product development firm might create “Is your product development cycle geared for success?”.

-- This self-assessment is then marketed in all the usual places, and users are given incentives to take it with the usual incentives. e.g. get this infographic after you take this assessment, etc.
+- Market your assessment – Use this instead of generic material in all the usual places, and give users incentives to take it. e.g. get this infographic free after you take this assessment, etc.